neondatabase/website/content/docs/guides/prisma-migrations.md

 }
 ```

-We add the DATABASE_URL environment variable to the `.env` file, which we'll use to connect to our Neon database.
-Use the connection string obtained from the Neon console earlier:
+Add the `DATABASE_URL` environment variable to your `.env` file, which you'll use to connect to your Neon database.
+Use the connection string that you obtained from the Neon console earlier:

 ```bash
 # .env